 Pedestrians can increase their safety in the road environment by making themselves more visible and using safe routes and road crossings where possible.

 Drivers can help make the road environment safer for pedestrians by scanning for pedestrians at crossings and intersections, and being aware of the potential presence of pedestrian affected by alcohol around entertainment venues and at festive seasons.
 Drivers should adapt their speed in locations where there is a high amount of pedestrian activity.

 Almost everyone is a pedestrian at some stage and, as such, is a vulnerable road user.
-Over the last five years, nearly 1 in every 7 road deaths in South Australia was a pedestrian.
 View more on pedestrians involved in road crashes [PDF] in South Australia.

 Vehicles driving in or out of private property or a road related area must give way to pedestrians on the footpath.
 It is always best however to be cautious and make sure you make eye contact with the driver.